philnash/babelfish/workshop/README.md

 The `createLanguageDetector` function needs to do two things:

 - Check to see whether the `LanguageDetector` model is available in the browser with `LanguageDetector.availability()`
-- If it is, load the model with `LanguqageDetector.create()` and return it
+- If it is, load the model with `LanguageDetector.create()` and return it

 If the model is not available, the function should return `false`.